Pre-departure check list

 Students are often surprised by how strict Australian Customs Services and quarantine can be.
 If you're in doubt about whether your goods are prohibited or not, declare it anyway on the Incoming Passenger Card which you will receive on the plane.
 Students have received on the spot fines for not declaring items.
-Explanatory information can be found on the Department of Home Affairs site: Arriving into Australia.
+Explanatory information can be found on the Department of Home Affairs site: Entering Australia.

 For your information, please also read:

 Baggage allowances flying into Australia will vary according to your carrier, flight class and country of origin.
 Please check with your carrier prior to departure.
 Economy passengers are generally permitted 1 x checked luggage (20kg) and 1 x carry-on (7kg) for international flights.
 This will significantly limit the amount of things you can bring, especially if you will fly within Australia to get to your final destination.
 Therefore, it is essential to think the packing process through very carefully.
 You will be able to purchase most things upon arrival in Australia but the price may be higher than in your own country.

 How Much Money to Bring